nasa/cFE/docs/cFE Application Developers Guide.md

 | _module_`_msg.h`           | Complete message interface: Combination of `msgdefs.h`, `msgstruct.h` and all dependencies |
 | _module_`_tbl.h`           | Complete table interface: Combination of `tbldefs.h`, `tblstruct.h` and all dependencies   |

-**IMPORANT**: Files from a limited scope may depend on files from a broader scope, but not the other way around.
+**IMPORTANT**: Files from a limited scope may depend on files from a broader scope, but not the other way around.
 For example, the `platform_cfg.h` may depend on items defined in `mission_cfg.h`, but items in `mission_cfg.h` must **not** depend on items defined in `platform_cfg.h`.